My book reviews include full spoilers. To see other books I’ve reviewed, please click HERE.

 Halyard and the Shah, in an armored limousine, find themselves in the middle of the revolution.
 The machines at the Ilium plant are destroyed, but not everyone around the country shares their success.
 Finnerty, Lasher, and Paul notice that the same people who destroyed the machines initially begin to fix them, because that’s what many of them are good at and it what fills them with a sense of pride and fulfillment.
 The Society leaders, including Paul, turn themselves in.

 Unlike a lot of science fiction dystopias, this one still feels plausible and not far off.
 Our present day society is actively having conversations about the increasing roles of robotics and automation, ranging over a lot of areas, whether that be inside an Amazon factory, the inside of a McDonald’s, or in the sex industry.
-Yes, the novel even alludes to a future wherein women might be replaced by with life-life robotic simulations.
+Yes, the novel even alludes to a future wherein women might be replaced by life-like robotic simulations.